FTC Invites Public Comments on Proposed Changes to HSR Rules

 Both the NPRM and ANPRM contain proposed or potential rule changes that could have a significant impact on financial investors in particular, such as the requirement to examine other funds under management when determining HSR filing obligations, the competitive effect of an investor holding small minority positions in issuers that operate competing lines of businesses, whether passive investor exemption should be rethought, and whether the acquisition of convertible voting securities or the use of board observers should be reportable events.

-On November 16, from 2:00 pm to 3:00 pm, FTC staff will answer questions related to the ANPRM.
-A video recording of this Q&A session should be available soon afterwards.
+On November 16, 2020, FTC staff answered questions related to the ANPRM.
+A video recording of this Q&A session is available here.

 The public is welcome to provide comments on either of the proposed amendments identified in the NPRM and any of the topics covered by the ANPRM, or on any sub-topic within them.
-Comments will be due 60 days after the NPRM and ANPRM are published in the Federal Register.
-As of the publication of this note, the NPRM and ANPRM have not been published.
+Public comments must be received on or before February 1, 2021.

 If you have any questions or would like to participate in the Public Comment process, please contact Austin A.B.
 Ownbey or your Foley Hoag attorney.